mrkkrj/TrianglePP/docs/README.md

 *"A constrained conforming Delaunay triangulation (CCDT) of a PSLG is a constrained Delaunay triangulation that includes Steiner points.
 It usually takes fewer vertices to make a good-quality CCDT than a good-quality CDT, because the triangles do not need to be Delaunay (although they still must be constrained Delaunay)."*

+Note: PSLG stands for Planar Straight Line Graph.

  - Docs:
           A conforming Delaunay triangulation is a *true Delaunay* triangulation in which **each constraining segment may have been *subdivided* into several edges** by the insertion of *additional* vertices, called Steiner points (@see: http://www.cs.cmu.edu/~quake/triangle.defs.html)

-t.b.c. ...
+In short, when creating a conforming triangulation, new vertices (Steiner points) may be added and when constrained by segments, the Steiner points may appear on the segments.

 ### The Point class

-Currently the dpoint class by Piyush Kumar is used: a d-dimensional *reviver::dpoint* class with d=2.
+Currently the legacy *dpoint* class (by Piyush Kumar) is used: a d-dimensional *reviver::dpoint* class with *d=2*.
-If you want to use your own point class, you might have to work hard...
+If you want to use your own point class, you might have to work hard.

  **OPEN TODO:**
   - decouple Delaunay::Point and Delaunay classes
   - templatize Delaunay class on the used Point type: Delaunay<class Point> { ... }

-t.b.c. ...
+However, this isn't a high prio topic at the moment.

 ## Generating Voronoi diagrams